ryancco/canon/README.md

 ## Changelog

-Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.
+Please see the [Release Notes](../../releases) for more information on what has changed recently.

 ## Credits